OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ## Prep Work

 For this demo you will need a SQL Server instance running, an Octopus Deploy instance and a CI server.
-I recommend using a dev instance or your local machine for this proof of concept.
+I recommend using a Dev environment or your local machine for this proof of concept.

 ## Tools Needed

-If you would like to follow along at home you will need the following.
+If you would like to follow along at home you will need the following tooling.
 The examples given will be using TeamCity and VSTS/TFS.
-The examples will still apply for Jenkins and Bamboo, the UI will look different.
+As you will see later, the core concepts and UI for all the CI tools will be very similar.

 - Octopus Deploy
     - Get 45-day free trial for on-premise [here](https://octopus.com/licenses/trial).